 🏕️ SaaS Product Survival Prepping

 Product development has simply never been more important.
 Your team is possibly going to organize more virtual team meetings and work around the clock to increase the value proposition of your SaaS product as the wallets of existing users begin to tighten.
+To communicate virtually, you can use one of the existing applications or conisder building a video conferencing technology.

 Innovation is the key to fighting an economic downturn and your product team is going to play a crucial role in taking your product forward.
 However, this abrupt shift from working in a physical office to various remote locations, not to mention new employee onboarding too, is undoubtedly going to have disrupted the progress of SaaS teams.
 So, how can you get back up on your feet?